grafana/business-charts/docs/sources/tutorials.md

 ## Features overview of Business Charts 6.0.0

-This is the first video we created about Business Charts after the plugin rebranding.
+This is the first video created about Business Charts after the plugin rebranding.
 It features dazzling chart examples followed by a high-level plugin architecture.
 Knowing the basics of plugin architecture will help you create your custom charts.

 {{< youtube id="adOjUxrfysc" >}}